Invasion of Guadeloupe (1815): Invasion

-Royal Navy forces seized the Îles des Saintes on 6 July and occupied the island of Marie-Galante on the 18th.
-The 1st Division of British ships carrying troops from South America and the Windward Islands sailed from Carlisle Bay, Barbados, on 31 July, meeting the 2nd Division, with troops from St. Lucia, Martinique, and Dominica, off the Îles des Saintes.
-The 1st Division anchored in the Bay of St. Louis at Marie Galante, on 2 August, threatening a landing at Pointe-à-Pitre and Fort Fleur, while the 2nd Division remained off the Saintes, threatening Basse-Terre.
-Rumours of Bonaparte's defeat had begun to reach Guadeloupe in July, but were dismissed as British propaganda by Linois and Boyer-Peyreleau.
-On 3 August, Captain Andrew Leith Hay, Leith's nephew and aide-de-camp, arrived at Basse-Terre under a flag of truce with a proclamation detailing Bonaparte's abdication, and demanding that the French lay down their arms.
-They refused.
-However, on 7 August French newspapers from Barbados and Martinique arrived, with definitive news from Europe.
+The 1st Brigade, whose troops were drawn from the Windward Islands and the Guianas, set sail from Carlisle Bay, Barbados on 31 July and met the 2nd Brigade, whose troops were from Saint Lucia, Martinique and Dominica, off the Îles des Saintes.
+On 2 August, the ships transporting the 1st Brigade anchored in the bay of Saint-Louis in Marie-Galante, which allowed the brigade to threaten Basse-Terre.
+Rumours of Napoleon's defeat and abdication had reached Guadeloupe in July, but were dismissed as British propaganda by Linois and Boyer-Peyreleau.
+On 3 August, Captain Andrew Leith Hay, Leith's nephew and another aide-de-camp of his, arrived at Basse-Terre under a flag of truce with a proclamation detailing Napoleon's abdication.
+Hay demanded the French garrison lay down their arms, which was refused, although on 7 August French newspapers arrived in the colony from Barbados and Martinique which confirmed what had happened in Europe.